 Granada isn’t all about the Alhambra, it’s also about dust and grime – especially when searching around junk shops.
 We’re no strangers to these places – see here and here – and it’s always nice to pick up a bargain, which we did this week.

 Some of our readers may be aware of the UK TV programme ‘Antiques Roadshow’ where people carrying Sainsbury’s shopping bags in places like Windsor turn up with all manner of garbage only for experts to tell them to go away – unless they have something of interest and/or value.
-(M was a particular fan of the show as he once lived a few doors from the presenter, Fiona Bruce, in Greenwich, who lived above a junk shop).
+(One of us was a particular fan of the show as he once lived a few doors from the presenter, Fiona Bruce, in Greenwich, who lived above a junk shop).
 Like a besotted school boy he’d admire her powder blue work outfits while waiting for the always-late 0814 to Cannon Street.

-This week our piece of garbage, which S spotted next to a stack of those glass plates that go in the bottom of microwaves, was a 20-bottle wine rack.
+This week our piece of garbage was spotted next to a stack of those glass plates that go in the bottom of microwaves, was a 20-bottle wine rack.
 It had a battered charm and was, we were told, from a house in Granada and about fifty years old.
 So not an antique by any stretch of the imagination but we needed one for our 19 bottles of fizzy water and one bottle of wine.
 Perhaps this was our opportunity to finally start a ‘wine cellar’ next to the linen bin.

-M’s eye was caught by two bottles of rioja wine resting in it.
+Our eyes were caught by two bottles of rioja wine resting in it.
 They looked interesting, one especially.
 Our knowledge of wine is pretty poor but we took a punt on a deal: first ‘sin vino‘ (without the wine) and then ‘con vino‘.
 The junk shop’s owner – who looked like a drugs lord and who could possibly get you killed in an instant – refused our offer.
 ‘But we have bought loads of garbage from here…’

 Following a cafe con leche next door and thinking that a bottle of any drinkable wine from a supermarket would cost at least 4€, we decided this paint-spattered and creaky object should remain attached to its bottles.
 So 30€ it was to the two idiot foreigners at the back.
 We left, pressing the notes into his hand hoping no-one noticed.
 And wrapped in those silver sheets people put over their car steering wheels so they don’t get too hot in the sun, the bottles were brought home like newborn twins (although not identical).